Grawrb/tech-blog/README.md

 ## Usage

-Once all necessary packages are installed, type ```npm run start``` into the CLI.
-Database interactions can be accomplished through the Insomnia GUI.
+Once all necessary packages are installed, type ```npm run start``` into the CLI to run the application locally.
+To access the deployed application, click the link below:
+- <a href="https://tech-blog-wpph.onrender.com" alt="Render Application Link">House of Tech Blog</a>

 ## Contributions